cakephp/docs/en/appendices/3-0-migration-guide.rst

 =======

 CakePHP 3.0 features a new ORM that has been re-built from the ground up.
-The new ORM is a significantly different and incompatible with the previous one.
+The new ORM is significantly different and incompatible with the previous one.
 Upgrading to the new ORM will require extensive changes in any application that is being upgraded.
 See the new :doc:`/orm` documentation for information on how to use the new ORM.